fishinwind/workshop/rst/Block_1/class-1.rst

 pre-installed.
 Feel free to install other tools that you think will be useful.

+To install the VM:

+#.
+Download VirtualBox from virtualbox.org
+#.
+Open VirtualBox.
+Click "New" in the upper left corner.
+#.
+In the "Name" field, type bio-workshop.
+For "Type" select Linux.
+For "Version"  select Ubuntu.
+Click continue.
+#.
+Allocate an amount of memory that keeps the bar in the green zone.
+2048MB is a nice number.
+Click continue.
+#.
+Click the "Use an existing virtual hard drive file" radio button.
+Click the folder icon.
+Select the .vdi file provided on your USB stick.
+#.
+Click create.
+#.
+Bask in glory.

 Important Directories
 =====================
 You will learn about directories in the next class, but note that the